-

 Robertson is no stranger to the music scene.
 1975 saw him forming the Christian rock group SHELTER, recording his first commercial song “Bridge Builder” on Sangre' Productions 1978 compilation album “Come Back Soon”.
 In subsequent years, Doug performed as a soloist and with others as "Doug Robertson and Company", recording his solo album “New Clothes” in 1996.

 Adding Woodstock era cover tunes to his stage show resulted in the band “Max Yasgur's Farm” and the release of the “Salute” album of 2006 featuring those covers and an in your face original titled “Shove It”!
-After a successful 17 year run as a successful festival band, Robertson retired the group and returned to his songwriting roots for another solo album.
+After a 17 year run as a successful festival band, Robertson retired the group and returned to his songwriting roots for another solo album.

 Recording in Reno, Nv. and Nashville Tn. studios, he emerged in 2020 with his “Epiphany ” EP featuring diverse song styles from Western Swing “Why Are Armadillos In Nashville?” to the outstanding Light Rock “Portola” and Country Outlaw Rocker “Hey Boss You're Fired”.